DavidLDawes/lightwalletd/README.md

 ## Multichain
 We can put chains into separate DB files (effectively a DB per chain) or we can use a single DB and add a chain indication to the key.

-We'll work that out, for now this gets us live on levelDB which, even with multiple writes per record (3: block by height, block by hash, and max height) is almost twice as fast as the flat disk method used before.
+We'll work that out, for now this gets us live on levelDB which, even with two writes per record (block by height, max height) is about three times as fast as the flat disk method used before.
 If speed of ingesting is the sole concern we could dopr the block by hash and height writes, and simply count records to get height, but that's risky/error prone.

 We may want to also do a cross chain hashing approach, I'll think about that and add details if so (can't a single block be multichain, so they'd all have the same hash across chains?
 So we'd need a 2 part key, hash + chainID)
 ## LevelDB